 Because of the powerful reef passes, the waves will always be there.
 The tides are indeed insignificant, and only the incoming or outgoing currents can change the water level.
 On the other hand, surfing in Huahine clearly has a winter and a summer season.
 Therefore, the experiences can be very different depending on the dates of the trip.

 The most experienced surfers will not miss the winter season.
-From November to April, winds from the north bring epic, often gigantic waves.
+Then, winds from the north bring epic, often gigantic waves.
 Summer travelers, however, can enjoy year-round swells to indulge their passion.

 Clearly, surfers going to Huahine must have a good technical mastery of their sport.
 The waves are particularly powerful and can be very high.
 They are also very rough.
 It is therefore essential to master the fast “take-off”.
 On the other hand, the surfer must be able to get out of the roll at the last moment.
 Knowing that the bottom is covered with reefs, each fall can be risky.